 What Does an ERP System Do?

 Numerous business processes are going inside one company, and sometimes it is difficult to control them individually fully and how they interact.
 The more separate and big different departments are, the more difficult it is to establish an effective workflow.
-By implementing a custom ERP system, you create a coherent ecosystem where all units are connected, and the collaboration between them is as easy as possible.
-Thus, the main goal of ERP software is to unite all business processes within one system and make them operate as a single mechanism.
+By implementing a custom-built ERP system, you create a coherent ecosystem where all units are connected, and the collaboration between them is as easy as possible.
+Thus, the main goal of custom ERP development is to unite all business processes within one system and make them operate as a single mechanism.

 To achieve this synergy, an ERP system uses modules.
 Each of them is aimed at improving a specific performance area.
 Many of them eventually come down to three main categories: human resources, assets, and sales.
 Thus, the main ERP modules are:

 These modules actively interact with each other.
 For example, the HR component stores information about the list of employees and their vacations.
 At the same time, payroll, which is a part of the financial management module, takes that data from HR, calculates the amount of hours/days worked, vacations, sick leaves, and enrolls the salary paychecks at the end of the month to the banking system.
 Another example of modules’ interaction is sales, SCM and manufacturing.
 They all aim at tracking demand and dealing with logistics.
 So, the SCM module takes the data about raw materials from manufacturing, coordinates the logistics, and conveys the info to the sales module, which focuses more on delivering the final product to the customers.

 You can customize the number of modules whether you’re deploying an out-of-the-box system or building custom ERP software.
 However, in the last case, you have much broader opportunities in setting up the system according to your specific needs.

 What modules are there, how they interact with each other, and which ones are the most necessary?